HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 With their wavy, permanently glossy leaves (which don't shed everywhere, yes Boston Fern, we're looking at you) they add some serious grace and style to all corners of your home.

-Adaptable to a variety of light conditions, low light is no exception where they'll cope with it like troopers and don't make any fuss about it.
+Adapting to a variety of light conditions, they find low light no exception, coping with it admirably and without fuss.

 The Bird Nest Fern or Asplenium Nidus handles low light well